 Home and Contents Insurance

 The process for making a home and contents claim for earthquake damage has changed.
 As your insurer we will be looking after your home and contents claim(s) in the first instance, instead of EQC.
-If you have damage please call us on 0800 500 216 – we can also arrange temporary accommodation or emergency repairs if you need.
+If you have any damage you can report your claim online or call us on 0800 500 216 if your situation is urgent – we can also arrange temporary accommodation or emergency repairs if you need.